uptane/uptane-standard/uptane-standard.md

 We assume the following system preconditions for Uptane:

 * Vehicles have the ability to establish connectivity to required backend services.
 For example, this could be done through cellular, Wi-Fi, or hard-wired mechanisms.
-* ECUs are either directly connected to the communication channel, or they are indirectly connected via some sort of gateway.
-The gateway may not be trusted.
+* ECUs are either directly connected to the communication channel, or they are indirectly connected via some sort of network gateway.
 * ECUs are programmable and provide sufficient performance to be updated.
 * ECUs must be able to perform a public key cryptography operation as well as some supporting operations.
 * There are state-of-the-art secure servers in place, such as the director and image repository servers.